zoxabbasi/expanding-cards_brad-traversy/README.md

 ## My process

-- Using CSS Flexbox to style the page and Javascript to add and remove 'active' class from images.
+- Using CSS Flexbox to style the page and Javascript to add and remove 'active' class from images using eventListerner and forEach loops.

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - CSS GRID
-- Mobile-first workflow

 ## Author